E-Consult available Monday to Friday, 7am - 11am (except Bank Holidays)

 Please be patient and courteous with our staff, who are all working extremely hard to continue to provide good care to our patients in challenging times.

-If you have symptoms of Coronavirus, either a high temperature or new continuous cough, change in sense of smell or taste - you and everyone you live with should self-isolate at home and book a test.
+If you have symptoms of Coronavirus, either a high temperature or new continuous cough, change in sense of smell or taste - get tested and follow government guidance.

 For more information and self-care advice visit Public Health Wales website.